 Plug & Charge not supported by this network

-The Model 3 supports Plug & Charge, which authenticates automatically when you plug in.
-But not all charging networks support it yet.
-If the charger does not recognize your car, you need to authenticate manually through the app or RFID.
+Some charging networks support Plug & Charge (ISO 15118), which can authenticate automatically when you plug in a CCS2 connector.
+Support varies by network, region, and vehicle configuration.
+If the charger does not recognize your car, authenticate manually through the app or RFID.

 Contactless terminal is offline or broken